 “Respect your local trail builders and be a good steward of the physical environment.
 Keep singletrack single by staying on the trail.
 Practice Leave No Trace principles.
 Do not ride muddy trails because it causes rutting, widening and maintenance headaches.
 Ride through standing water, not around it.
 Ride (or walk) technical features, not around them.” https://www.imba.com/ride/imba-rules-of-the-trail

 South Texas Off Road Mountain-Bikers (STORM) supports efforts to allocate a portion of District 7 Parks 2022 Bond funds for a 20-acre bike park complex in the O.P.
 Schnabel Park Expansion.
-Fill out this survey to let City Council know that the MTB community wants funding for this bike park complex!
+Let City Council know that the MTB community wants funding for this bike park complex!

 Call 210-207-0870 or Email District7@SanAntonio.gov and let them know that we want and fully support a destination bike park complex built on the 20 acres set aside for this project.